Introduction

 | text | Message to display.
 Newlines are preserved. |

-| duration | How long to show the screen in ms (default 3000) |
+| duration | How long to show the screen in ms. Leave blank to wait for Space. |

 Data